Skip to Content

 Since you can no longer drive to Moraine Lake, here are your options for getting there:

 • Parks Canada Shuttle: This is probably going to be the best way to get to Moraine Lake, as long as you plan in advance.
 Shuttles depart from the Lake Louise Park and Ride.
-A Lake Connector bus runs between both Moraine Lake and Lake Louise, so you can easily visit both in a single day (good news because Lake Louise is the next stop on your Banff 3 day itinerary).
+A Lake Connector bus runs between both Moraine Lake and Lake Louise, so you can easily visit both in a single day.

 • Hop-on, Hop-off Bus: These buses stop here, along with other popular sights in the area, like Lake Louise, Johnston Canyon, and the Banff Gondola.